 (PSP) from the SDSU/UCSD Cancer Partnership is sponsored by the National Institutes of Health/National Cancer Institute (5U54CA132379 & U54CA132384).
 Our mission is to grow the next generation of underrepresented research scientists and health professionals devoted to solving cancer health disparities.
 The PSP offers a unique opportunity for SDSU and UCSD undergraduate students preparing for careers in the biomedical sciences, medicine, nursing, psychology, or public health to gain biomedical, behavioral, or public health research experience in oncology.

-Our program is designed to educate scholars about cancer biology, social determinants of cancer prevention and cancer health disparities through a research training experience.
-This includes hands-on training, workshops, and mentorships by SDSU and UCSD faculty members.
+Our program is designed to educate scholars about cancer biology, social determinants of cancer prevention, and cancer health disparities through a research training experience.
+Experiences include hands-on training, workshops, and mentorships by SDSU and UCSD faculty members.

 - Be awarded a stipend to conduct laboratory, behavioral, or public health research with SDSU and/or UCSD faculty members.

-- Attend presentations at UCSD Moores Cancer Center during the summer covering cancer biology, health disparities, ethics, communication and professional development.
+- Attend educational virtual seminars during the summer covering cancer biology, health disparities, ethics, communication, and professional development.

-- Present their research project at an end-of-summer Session at UCSD and at a university-sponsored research symposium (e.g., SRS at SDSU or Public Health Research Day at UCSD).
+- Present their research project at a virtual end-of-summer Session at UCSD and a university-sponsored research symposium (e.g., SRS at SDSU or Public Health Research Day at UCSD).

 - Have the opportunity to participate in year-round activities at SDSU in conjunction with the Initiative for Maximizing Student Development (IMSD) and Maximizing Access to Research Careers (MARC) programs to improve their communication skills, build scientific networks, and enhance their ability to attain graduate-level education.

-- Receive support for graduate program application development (year-round): personal statement, resume/Curriculum Vitae review.
+- Graduate program application development (year-round): personal statement, resume/Curriculum Vitae review.

-- Funding support for graduate exams: GRE and the Medical College Admission Test (MCAT).
+- Funding support for graduate exams such as the Graduate Record Examinations (GRE) and the Medical College Admission Test (MCAT).